simon987/od-database/README.md

 RESULTS_PER_PAGE = (25, 50, 100, 250, 500, 1000)
 # Headers for http crawler
 HEADERS = {}
-# Token for the crawl server, used by the server to communicate to the crawl server
-CRAWL_SERVER_TOKEN = ""
-CRAWL_SERVER_PORT = 5001
 # Number of crawler instances (one per task)
 CRAWL_SERVER_PROCESSES = 3
 # Number of threads per crawler instance